To my readers......

 At the foot of the stairs a dungeon awaits (you guessed!).

-A second creature helps to release Igor's fetters and chain him to the wall.
+A second creature helps to release Igor's wrist fetters but chains him to the wall with them.

-Igor's balls are chained to a lug set into the floor of the cell.
+His balls are clamped in a metal stretcher and chained to a lug set into the floor of the cell.

-His captor stays to play with him, drains him and then leaves.
+His captor stays on to play with him, drains him and then leaves.

 ~